Here’s where you can find rental, mortgage and utility assistance in my district

 In the face of so much uncertainty, no one should have to worry about losing their home or not being able to feed their family, and it is Congress’ duty to fight for you and the help you need.

-In the last bipartisan relief bill passed by Congress, $25 billion (including $800 million for Native American communities) was allocated to state and local governments to fund rental and mortgage assistance programs.
+Over the past year, in response to the COVID-19 pandemic, Congress allocated billions of dollars to state and local governments to fund rental and mortgage assistance programs.
 With so many hurting and in need of immediate help, I want to make sure that aid is easy to find and given equitably.

 Fortunately, there are still resources in our district to help.
 Below are a list of rental, mortgage and utility assistance programs offered by cities in our district.

 Rental and Mortgage Assistance Resources